Q: Who is eligible to apply for Argonne Training Program on Extreme-Scale Computing (ATPESC)?

 Q: If I choose to rent a car will I get reimbursed?

 A: Funding is not available for rental cars.
-ATPESC has contracted A-1 Airport Limousine Service to provide transportation to/from the Chicago airports.
+ATPESC has contracted a Limousine Service to provide transportation to/from the Chicago airports.
 You will receive a service portal two weeks before the program starts to arrange your transportation.

 Q: Are accommodations being funded for local lecturers?